Monday, October 20, 2025 | The Westin Charlotte

 - Kelly Schindler, Head of Manufacturing Industry, Grant Thornton Advisors LLC

-- Joe Ranzau, Principal, Business Consulting, Grant Thornton Advisors LLC
+- Joe Ranzau, Partner, Business Consulting, Grant Thornton Advisors LLC

 - Doug Thompson, Director, Business Consulting, Grant Thornton Advisors LLC